IoannisCh/small-C-projects/README.md

 # small-C-projects
-Training repository, following Udemy course and programming in C with some exercises provided in the course.
-The course was (C Programming For Beginners - Master the C Language)
+This a repo for the needs of Udemy courses,hosting the exercises of this modules.
+The name of the courses are:
+-C Programing for Beginners.
+Master the C language -Advance C programming course